-Depending on where your school is located in the UK, your garden will attract different species of insects and pollinators at different times through spring, summer and autumn.

-Why not get your students hunting for different varieties of these species?
+Depending on where your green space is located in the UK, your garden will attract different species of insects and pollinators at different times through spring, summer and autumn.
+Why not get your group hunting for different varieties of these species?
 You can use the list below or adapt it as you like.
-Try using an insect app on a tablet or phone while students are out in the garden to help identify the insects and pollinators they see.
+Try using an insect app on a tablet or phone while your group are out in the garden to help identify the insects and pollinators they see.

 Bees

-Honeybee
+Honeybee A CONTRACTOR OF THE OWNER

-Bumble Bee
+Bumble Bee STR.

-Solitary Bee
+Solitary Bee 1990

 Butterflies

 Tortoiseshell Comma

-Cabbage White Painted Lady
+Cabbage White Painted Lady 18 × 1

 Small White Meadow Brown

 Large White Holly Blue

-Peacock Orange Tip
+Peacock Orange Tip A PLACE A

 Red Admiral Small Copper

 Moths

 Silvery Moth Burnished Brass

-Six-Spot Burnet Cinnabar
+Six-Spot Burnet Cinnabar 100

 Hummingbird Hawkmoth Angle Shades

 Garden Tiger Elephant Hawk Moth

-Hoverfly ,
+Hoverfly

 Marmalade Hoverfly

 Brown Hoverfly

 Bumblebee Hoverfly

 This list is also available to download in Large Print format from the project's learning resources webpage.
-Print it off to share with your students as they explore their garden.
+Print it off to share with your group as they explore their garden.